About SSSP Annual Meetings

 Thematic Sessions -Topics covered in the thematic sessions reflect the theme of the annual meeting.

 Special Sessions - Topics for the special sessions are typically generated by members of the Program Committee (this is the committee that helps the president organize the program for the annual meeting).
 Sometimes the Program Committee members organize the sessions but arrange for others to be the discussants; other times, they lead the sessions themselves.
 Special sessions typically include events with high-profile sociologists, author meets critics events, networking events, teaching workshops, a film exhibit, and panels on particularly timely topics.

 Critical Dialogue Sessions - This format includes short (5 minute) presentations by up to 8 authors followed by facilitated dialogue that critically explores connections among the papers.
 The audience will have an opportunity to participate in the dialogue as well.
 Emphasis is placed on exploring interesting connections between papers with a broadly similar theme.
-The hope is that both presenters and the audience will have an opportunity to make new and deeper connections from their own unique insights and presented ideas.
+This provides the opportunity for both presenters and the audience to make new and deeper connections between their own unique insights and presented ideas.
 The presider/discussant (same person serves in both roles) has an important role of moderating and facilitating the dialogue, while being sure that presentation times are followed.
 Critical Dialogue sessions will not have audio-visual equipment.

 Panel Sessions - Moderators will facilitate a free-flowing interaction or dialogue among the panel members as they explore and expound upon the panel’s themes.
 Panelists should not see this as a platform to dominate the discussion.
 After about an hour, the moderator should invite participation from the audience as the conversation continues.